PHP-DI/Invoker/README.md

 ]);
 ```

-It allows to support even the most weird use cases like:
+It allows to support even the weirdest use cases like:

 ```php
 $parameters = [];